dberger2/project1.github.io/README.md

     ## #   est_diameter_km_min <dbl>,
     ## #   est_diameter_km_max <dbl>, ...

-# 4 Contingeny Tables
+# 6 Contingeny Tables

-## 4.1 Two-way Contingency Tables
+## 6.1 Two-way Contingency Table

 The two-way contingency table below shows the count of asteroids that are potentially hazardous vs. no potentially hazardous and the damage